austinwhuang/austinwhuang.github.io/_pages/cv.md

   * Alexander Graham Bell Association for the Deaf and Hard of Hearing
   * Accepted Poster Presentation, June 2022

+* Brigham and Women's Hospital Dermatology Symposium
+  * Department of Dermatology, Brigham and Women's Hospital
+  * Accepted Poster Presentation, May 2022

 * 63rd Annual National Student Research Forum
   * The University of Texas Medical Branch, Galveston, TX
   * Accepted Poster Presentation, May 2022